gharvhel/hand_gesture_recognition_OpenCV/README.md

 False Negatives

-What & Where

-Program Output

 ![](images/image23.png)

-UNKNOWN
+Program Output: UNKNOWN

 ![](images/image8.png)

-UNKNOWN
+Program Output: UNKNOWN

 The previous examples should have outputted MOVED TO UPPER MIDDLE and MOVED TO UPPER RIGHT respectively, however the program assumed that they both failed because because the user moved his hand way to far up and ended up moving his fingers out of the frame, making it difficult for the program to compute the convex hull.
 Therefore, to fix this issue, the entire hand should be captured in all images.